BeMate/kigo_connector/README.md

 ## General philosophy

-The goal is to provide an object oriented wrapper over the Kigo API[^1] so a client, should be able to retrieve any information from this channel manager using business domain objects like Property, Calendar, etc.
+The goal is to provide an object oriented wrapper over the [Kigo][kigo] API so a client should be able to retrieve any information from this channel manager using business domain objects like Property, Calendar, etc.

-By default, all the low level stuff like the underneath http requests should be transparent for the clients using KigoConnector.
+By default, all the low level stuff like the underneath HTTP requests should be transparent for the clients using KigoConnector.

-All calls to the API are lazy, meaning that they will be fired only when it's strictly necessary, and they are memomized for the entire life of the object/s holding the data.
+All calls to the API are lazy, meaning that they will be fired only when it's strictly necessary, and they are memoized for the entire life of the object(s) holding the data.

 ## Usage

-1. Provide account credentials on config/kigo.yml (see crendetials.example.yml for an example).
+1. Provide account credentials on `config/kigo.yml` (see `credentials.example.yml` for an example).

 ### Accessing Property information